vogxn/docs/Marvin.md

 > * Change the global setting `integration.api.port` on the CloudStack GUI to `8096` and restart the management server

 ## Writing the test
 Without much ado, let us jump into test case writing.
-Following is a working scenario we will test using Marvin:
+Following is a working scenario we will test using Marvin.

+> You are encouraged to write your tests in a Pydev+Eclipse environment as this
+> features auto-completion for the test that follows.
+We will explain how to
+> run the tests in eclipse later.

 * create a testcase class
 * setUp a user account - name: user, passwd: password
 * deploy a VM into that user account using the default small service offering and CentOS template
 * verify that the VM we deployed reached the "Running" state
 * tearDown the user account - basically delete it to cleanup acquired resources

+Here is our test_deploy_vm.py module:

 ```python
 #All tests inherit from cloudstackTestCase